VITA-Group/TEGNAS/README.md

 **Note**
 1. This repo is still under development.
 Scripts are excutable but some CUDA errors may occur.
-2. Due to IP issue, we can only release the code for NAS via reinforcement learning and evolution, but not ProbNAS.
+2. Due to IP issue, we can only release the code for NAS via reinforcement learning and evolution, but not FP-NAS.

 ## Overview